KharitonOff/test-review/README.md

 Go to http://review.ninja and try it on your own!

-Some new changes for demo on TechEd
+Some new changes for demo on TechEd -->  2nd try